)

 If you’re shopping for auto insurance, you might wonder why car insurance is so expensive in Texas.
 Here’s what you need to know about the factors that affect insurance premiums in the Lone Star State and how you can reduce your insurance costs.

-How Texas car insurance rates have increased
+How Texas car insurance rates have changed

 Average Annual Cost of Full-Coverage Car Insurance